 You can put it next to your name, in the resume overview, in the education/work experience section, as well as the certificate/professional designation part.
 Choose the place where the employee will have the chance to notice that piece of information with no extra effort.

 Professional researchers from Zety confirmed in one of their studies, “Every job offer attracts around 250 resumes on average.
 Between 4 and 6 people get the interview invitation and only 1 person on average gets the job”.
 The question is – will you be that person?
 Do you have some entrepreneurial experience?
 It doesn’t matter…

 As a student, you will need to create a resume that stands out from others to land your first job.
 Writing a resume is not an easy thing to do.
-If you have received scholarships and want to know if you should list scholarships on resume, we have the answer right here.
-Learn how to…
+If you have received scholarships and want to know if you should list scholarships on your resume, we have the answer right here.
+Learn how…